 - Calculate the 10% subsidy that you would be eligible for.

-- Reduce your current payroll remittance of fed, prov, or territorial income tax that you send to CRA by the amount of the 10% wage subsidy that you are eligible to.
+- Reduce your current payroll remittance of federal, provincial, or territorial income tax that you send to CRA by the amount of the 10% wage subsidy that you are eligible for.

 The calculation is the following: Planned Income Tax remittance – 10% subsidy = New Income Tax remittance